tr-e/tr-e/README.md

-➣ CS Student at ODU
+➣ CS Student at ODU <br>
-➣ Currently learning Java & Game Development
+➣ Currently learning Java & Game Development  <br>
-➣ Currently working on an osr2mp3 local server
+➣ Currently working on an osr2mp3 local server  <br>
-➣ Fun Fact: OSU! is my favorite game ^-^
+➣ Fun Fact: OSU! is my favorite game ^-^ <br>
 <!--
 **tr-e/tr-e** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.